Generic name: Denosumab Injection (Prolia) [ den-OH-sue-mab ]

 - This medicine may raise the chance of a broken leg.
 Talk with the doctor.

-- After denosumab injection (prolia) is stopped, the chance of a broken bone is raised.
+- If treatment with denosumab injection (prolia) is stopped, skipped, or delayed, the chance of a broken bone is raised.
 This includes bones in the spine.
 The chance of having more than 1 broken bone in the spine is raised if you have ever had a broken bone in your spine.
-Do not stop treatment with denosumab injection (prolia) without talking to your doctor.
+Do not stop, skip, or delay treatment with denosumab injection (prolia) without talking to your doctor.